userTermzik/gtav-sourcecode-build-guide/README.md

 6. Close OpenIV
 7. From `rush_patches-master.zip`, copy all files in the `ARCHIVEFIX` folder to a separate location
 8. Open `<GAME FOLDER>\update`, and drag `update.rpf` and then `update2.rpf` onto `ArchiveFix.exe`
-   * Do not drag the both files at the same time.
+   * Don't drag the both files at the same time, This will not work with that way.
 10. Close both windows

 ## Running The Game